 The major grocery stores, such as SuperU, Casino, Carrefour, Champion, Franprix, HyperU, or Intermarche will carry wine, lots of wine!
 Even stores such as Monoprix, which at first glance looks like a clothing store, will have a grocery section carrying food with more reasonable prices.
 Finally, don’t buy too much food.
 The fridges in France tend to be small.
 And the freezers?
 Miniscule.
 The French love going to the market to buy their foods fresh daily.
 So should you!
 You could, however, try out Picard, the store that the French love for their frozen foods.
 You will only find Picard stores in major towns; however, they are known to carry quality frozen foods.

-Washing Machines: I bring this up because your home may have a washing machine.
-All I can say is: be prepared to wait, and wait, and wait for your wash to be done.
-I am not the only one who has experienced a three hour wait for one’s clothes to be washed.
+Nespresso machine?
+Pool?
+These are nice bonuses.
+And so is having a washing machine, but be prepared to wait, and wait, and wait for your wash to be done.
+I am not the only one who has experienced a three-hour wait for one’s clothes to be washed.
 One of my classmates in Montpellier also complained about the same experience.
 I have no idea why French washing machines take so long.
 And most likely you will NOT have a clothes dryer.
 Guess it’s more environmentally correct to hang out your clothes.

 When it is time to leave does someone come by to check for any damages and return your damage deposit?
 Is your deposit credited back to your credit card?
 When returning the keys, there are all different methods such as returning the key in the mail, dropping it off in the mailbox, and handing it off to the owner after s/he checks over the place.